 When anything layers on top of an LSP; such as dirt, topical contamination, or another product, the Hydrophobic properties of that LSP can change.
 Regular vehicle wash schedules assist in keeping vehicle surfaces clear of contaminants.
 This is the only way to ensure surfaces remain hydrophobic for extended periods of time.

 In regards to coatings specifically; often the public, or even some detailers, quickly proclaim a coating has failed when it stops sheeting water.
 This is not entirely the case when investigating the matter at a surface level.
-Most times, a coating “failure” is due to topical contamination or something else layered on top of the coating, altering the surface characteristics.
+Most times, a coating “failure” is due to topical contamination or something else layered on top of the coating.
+This altere the surface energy characteristics.

-To Layer, or not to Layer Ceramic Nano Coatings or Waxes?
+To Layer, or not to Layer or “Top”, Ceramic Nano Coatings?

 As a wax, Swissvax Concourso is a stunning choice for automotive finishing.
 Its high carnauba content causes vehicles to glow with a sexy cinematic halo around them, creating a gorgeous presence.
-However, if a vehicle has a ceramic nano coating applied to its surface, then even this impressively handsome wax is NOT the product you wish to keep on top of it; either for maintenance or as an additional sacrificial barrier of protection.
+However, if a vehicle has a ceramic nano coating applied to its surface, then even handsome wax is NOT the product you wish to maintain it with.
+Even if adding as an additional sacrificial barrier of protection.

-The ONLY thing you want to layer or top a coating with is a long term silica sealant or another semi permanent coating product.
-These types of products are commonly referred to as ‘toppers.’
-Preferably, any topper product should remain in the same chemical family as the base paint coating.
-Remaining within a chemical family helps to maintain continuity of surface energy and ensures optimal adhesion of the topical product, while retaining the original properties that base coating provides.
+The ONLY thing to layer or top a coating with is a long term silica sealant or another semi permanent coating product.
+These types of products are commonly referred to as ‘toppers’.
+Preferably, a topper product should remain in the same chemical family as the ceramic nano coating.
+Remaining within a chemical family maintains continuity of surface energy and ensures optimal adhesion of the topical product.
+This also retains the original properties that base coating provides.
 Putting anything else over a ceramic paint coating, other than these types of topper products, alters the surface energy.
-As stated previously, many protection characteristics of a paint coating depend on the ability to remain hydrophobic.
-And this ability is maintained through low high surface energy.
+As stated previously, some protection characteristics of a paint coating depend on the ability to remain hydrophobic.
+This ability is maintained through low high surface energy.